raspberrypilearning/getting-started-with-sonic-pi/worksheet-2.md

 1. Now change the values for attack and release to see how those parameters affect the note.

 There are lots of parameters that can also change the way samples or synths sound.
 Try changing the values for `cutoff:`, `pan:`, `rate:` or `amp:`.
-For a full list of parameters for each sample click on the **Help** icon, followed by **Samples**, select a sample and scroll down to see a full explanation for each type of paramter that can be used with that sample.
-Same goes for synths!

 For a full list of parameters for each sample, click on the **Help** icon, followed by **Samples**.
 Select a sample and scroll down to see a full explanation for each type of parameter that can be used with that sample.
 The same applies for synths!